chetan-m26/Qurixchat/README.md

-A Qurixchat is a AI chat messenger & Frontend responsive project.
+A Qurixchat is a AI chat messenger & This is a Frontend responsive project.